Feed (Anderson novel): Style

-M.T.
-Anderson writes the dystopian novel using heavy satire of the consumerist and corporate United States.
-He presents the futuristic downfall of the United States clearly in capturing the deterioration of language and thought through the voice of Titus.
-As the readers are often denied detailed description of the main characters, Anderson creates a sense of apathy and hopelessness in the character's thoughts and actions.
+The novel contains heavy satire of the imperialist, consumerist and corporate United States.
+Anderson presents a futuristic sociocultural downfall of the United States, portraying a deterioration of language and thought through the voice of Titus.
+As the readers are often denied detailed descriptions of the main characters, Anderson creates a sense of apathy and hopelessness in the character's thoughts and actions.

 Anderson presents the novel in a first-person narrative through the perspective of Titus.
 Significant to Anderson's narrative agenda, Titus is often presented as an unlikeable and unpredictable character.
 The reader is positioned to feel as though they can not rely on Titus's view of the world, as it is often skewed by media, friends, family, and temporarily by Violet.
 Titus's perspective also plays an important role in explaining the conditions of society—he speaks in the contemporary vernacular, expresses apathy towards the political events, and detests learning anything beyond what is required of him in School™.
 In spite of this, Violet observes that Titus is also the only person amongst his peers to use metaphor, indicating that in spite of his apparent emptiness and vacuity, his perception of the world is somewhat more advanced than that of most other people in this reality.

 Another characteristic of Anderson's writing in Feed is his ability to create authentic adolescent voices.
 Through this sometimes humorous technique, Anderson critiques the negative effects of a loss of independent thought in terms of the character's deteriorating morality.

 In addition, the story's text interrupts the narrative with commercials for consumer products, Feedcasts, pop songs, and news snippets.
 The constant media/consumerist presence positions readers to analyze how adolescents are exposed to consumerism.
 Eventually, Anderson alludes to America being fired upon with nuclear weapons by the Global Alliance for its industrial crimes.
 This element lends to the apathetic characterization of the teens in the novel as well as causes the reader to question the moral complexities to understanding a consumerist, globalized world.